REDress Project: Symbolism

 Black chose the colour red after conversations with an indigenous friend, who told her red is the only colour the spirits can see.
 "So (red) is really a calling back of the spirits of these women and allowing them a chance to be among us and have their voices heard through their family members and community".
 Black has also suggested red "relates to our lifeblood and that connection between all of us", and that it symbolises both vitality and violence.

 The dresses are empty, so that they evoke the missing women who should be wearing them.
 Black has said: "People notice there is a presence in the absence".

 Whilst some installations of the dresses have been indoors, the preferred space for the installation is outdoors.
 When outside, the dresses interact with nature, drawing the eye of passersby and introducing them to the MMIW issue through information panels.
 Some critics feel the installation is more powerful in natural environments, but others have highlighted the impact within the urban environment in emphasising this is not purely a rural issue.

-Installations
+Notable installations

-The installation has been exhibited in more than 30 locations around Canada, and varies based on location.
+The installation has been exhibited in more than 31 locations around Canada, and varies based on location.
 In 2019, it had its first exhibition in the United States of America.